miguelgpunzal/sfdx-package-generator-reloaded/README.md

 3. The extension opens with two tabs: **My Components** and **All Components**

 ### Using "My Components" Tab
-1. The tab automatically loads components you last modified
+1. The tab automatically loads components you last modified from cache (if available)
+2. **First-time load**: Components are fetched progressively with a loading indicator showing current progress
+3. **Subsequent loads**: Cached components load instantly
+4. **Refresh Data**: Click the **Refresh** button to update specific metadata types
+   - A modal appears showing all available metadata types
+   - Search to filter the list of types
+   - Select specific types to refresh (8 common types pre-selected by default)
+   - Click **Confirm** to refresh only selected types while preserving other cached data
+   - Or click **Cancel** to close without refreshing
+5. **Last Refresh Indicator**: Shows when data was last fetched
+   - Displays timestamp at the top of the table
+   - Flashes red if data is more than 24 hours old
-2. Use the search box to filter components
+6. Use the search box to filter components by name or type
-3. Click filter icons to narrow by metadata type
+7. Click filter icons to narrow by metadata type, last modified user, or date
-4. Sort by clicking column headers
+8. Sort by clicking column headers
-5. Select components using checkboxes
+9. Select components using checkboxes or by clicking table rows
-6. Click **Build Package.xml** to update your manifest file
+10. Click **Build Package.xml** to update your manifest file
-7. Or click **Copy to Clipboard** to copy the XML content
+11. Or click **Copy to Clipboard** to copy the XML content

 ### Using "All Components" Tab
 1. Select a metadata type from the left panel (e.g., ApexClass, CustomObject)